mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 In the first year of her reign, Arbellatra established the Sylean Worlds cultural zone at the request of the Sylean Concord.
-The combined leadership of its worlds reminded the Empress that at the Imperium’s darkest hour, they allowed their worlds to become an autonomous state so the empire might survive.
+The combined leadership of its worlds reminded the Empress that at the Imperium's darkest hour, they allowed their worlds to become an autonomous state so the empire might survive.
 They expressed their desire that their worlds should never be used in such fashion again and began the process of demilitarization shortly thereafter.
-To this day, of all the Sylean Worlds, only Capital maintains a permanent military presence.
+To this day, of all the Sylean Worlds, only [[Capital]] maintains a permanent military presence.

 History of the Third Imperium

 A TALE OF TRAMP TRADERS
 A curious historical sidenote from the Civil War era was the creation of the Empress Marava -class far trader.
-While Marava’s reign was a short one, lasting less than a year, her singular achievement was the felling of the Grand Palace of Martin II, destroying its gravitic suspensors and bringing the fairy tale-style castle crashing into the Imperial Park where it remains to this day.
-For some, this event signified a new beginning for the Imperium and while there was no reason to believe that Marava’s reign would last any longer than the previous 13 Emperors of the Flag, there was a great deal of excitement about it on her homeworld of Kaskii.
+While Marava's reign was a short one, lasting less than a year, her singular achievement was the felling of the Grand Palace of Martin II, destroying its gravitic suspensors and bringing the fairy tale-style castle crashing into the Imperial Park where it remains to this day.
+For some, this event signified a new beginning for the Imperium and while there was no reason to believe that Marava's reign would last any longer than the previous 13 Emperors of the Flag, there was a great deal of excitement about it on her homeworld of Kaskii.

-A small and struggling starship architecture firm on Kaskii called Bilitig und Dottir commemorated Marava’s rise to power with the design of the 200-ton jump-2 Empress Marava.
-The ship featured distinctly Solomani lines, employing the ‘bomber-nose’ look used on some of their bulk freighters.
+A small and struggling starship architecture firm on Kaskii called Bilitig und Dottir commemorated Marava's rise to power with the design of the 200-ton jump-2 Empress Marava.
+The ship featured distinctly Solomani lines, employing the 'bomber-nose' look used on some of their bulk freighters.
 The firm boasted that its jump-2 drive would liberate the ship from the jump-1 mains plied by the ubiquitous Type-A free trader.
 Never mind that savvy Type-A owners had been fitting their ships with jump-2 drives for centuries; Bilitig brazenly marketed their ship as the first of its kind and boasted that it would